Saint Lucia - Country Profile

 Communicable diseases

-In 2021, there were 2 new cases of tuberculosis per 100 000 population in Saint Lucia.
+In 2022, there were one new case of tuberculosis per 100 000 population in Saint Lucia.
 In 2019, the overall tuberculosis mortality rate (age-adjusted and per 100 000 population) was 1.2 (1.2 in women and 1.3 in men).

-In 2021, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 15.6 per 100 000 population.
-The age-adjusted mortality rate for HIV was 0 per 100 000 population in 2019.
+In 2022, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 21.3 per 100 000 population.
+The age-adjusted mortality rate for HIV was 0 in 2019.

 Noncommunicable diseases and risk factors